Effective date: August 19, 2021. Previous versions.

 Hootsuite’s roles under the GDPR and UK data protection laws

 Hootsuite offers a suite of social media management tools (available in Team, Professional, Enterprise, and other plans) that are accessible via our websites and mobile applications.
-These tools allow you to bring together all of your social media accounts for easy access and management through a single online portal.
-Through this portal, you can manage your social media, marketing, and advertising campaigns; engage with your audiences; schedule and publish messages; and analyze the results of these activities.
+These tools allow you to bring together all of your social media accounts for easy access and management through a single online platform.
+Through this platform, you can manage your social media, marketing, and advertising campaigns; engage with your audiences; schedule and publish messages; and analyze the results of these activities.
 Collectively, we refer to these tools as our “Services”.
 We are acting as a service provider to you when we provide the Services.

 Any collection, use, and management of personal information by the social networks, including Facebook, Instagram, Twitter, and LinkedIn (collectively, the “Social Networks”) are governed by their respective privacy policies and terms.
 When using Social Networks, you are required to comply with their privacy policies and terms.
 We recommend you carefully review their privacy policies and terms, as Hootsuite is not responsible for the Social Networks.

 Our Services also enable you to customize and connect your Hootsuite account to third-party services (“Third-Party Services”), including through apps you can access in the App Directory or which may be available to you via our platform.
 The collection of your information by these third parties is governed by the Third-Party Services’ privacy policies and terms.
 We recommend you carefully review their privacy policies and terms, as Hootsuite is not responsible for Third-Party Services.